-In May 2014, the FASB issued an Accounting Standards Update ("ASU") for revenue recognition for contracts, superseding the previous revenue recognition requirements, along with most existing industry-specific guidance.
+In May 2014, the FASB issued guidance for revenue recognition for contracts, superseding the previous revenue recognition requirements, along with most existing industry-specific guidance.
 The guidance requires an entity to review contracts in five steps: 1) identify the contract, 2) identify performance obligations, 3) determine the transaction price, 4) allocate the transaction price, and 5) recognize revenue.
 The new standard will result in enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue arising from contracts with customers.
 In August 2015, the FASB issued guidance approving a one-year deferral, making the standard effective for reporting periods beginning after December 15, 2017, with early adoption permitted only for reporting periods beginning after December 15, 2016.
 In March 2016, the FASB issued guidance to clarify the implementation guidance on principal versus agent considerations for reporting revenue gross rather than net, with the same deferred effective date.
 In April 2016, the FASB issued guidance to clarify the identification of performance obligations and licensing arrangements.
 In May 2016, the FASB issued guidance addressing the presentation of sales and other similar taxes collected from customers, providing clarification of the collectability criterion assessment, as well as clarifying certain transition requirements.
-The Company has identified its major revenue streams and it plans on completing formal contract reviews in the fourth quarter of 2017.
-While the Company continues to assess all of the potential impacts of these ASUs, the Company does not expect the implementation of these ASUs to have a significant impact on the Company's results of operations, financial position or cash flows.
+The Company has identified its major revenue streams and it plans on completing formal contract reviews in the second half of 2017.
+While the Company continues to assess all of the potential impacts of these ASUs, the Company does not expect the implementation of these ASUs to have a significant impact on the Company's results of operations, financial position and cash flows.
+The Company will assess the disclosure requirements prescribed by these ASUs in the second half of 2017 and it may be required to expand its disclosures.
+The Company will assess the method of adoption in the second half of 2017 as well as any potential impact on exi